ederwander/PyAutoTune/README.md

 The package is imported with 'import AutoTune'.

-You can find two simple example (real-time and from-file) in the folder [examples] (http://github.com/ederwander/PyAutoTune/tree/master/Examples)!
+You can find two simple example (real-time and from-file) in the folder [examples](http://github.com/ederwander/PyAutoTune/tree/master/Examples)!